 espiritu santo vanuatu

 The island of Espiritu Santo in Vanuatu is not crowded

 You will only see a crowd in Espiritu Santo when a cruise ship docks offshore and a colourful market pops up to greet the disembarking day passengers.
 On any other day, you may have a tropical Vanuatu beach all to yourself.
-Despite being the largest island in Vanuatu, Espiritu Santo is not the most populated.
+Despite being the largest island in Vanuatu, Santo is not the most populated.

+espiritu santo vanuatu